matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

       of MAX_INT. the mitigation is to redact such malicious messages, although this does mean the original message ends up being vandalised... :/

+How do you remove a reaction?
+ * You redact it.

 Redactions
  * Redacting an edited event in the UI should redact the original; the client will need to redact the original event to make this happen.